Make ham and beans in your instant pot for a satisfying meal. It’s a great way to use leftover ham and there’s no need to soak the beans!

 - Cook on high pressure for 1 hour, then quick release the pressure.

-- Stir in ham and pressure cook for another 5 minutes.
+- Stir in chopped ham and pressure cook for another 5 minutes.
 Quick release the steam again.

-- Taste and adjust seasoning to your taste and serve with cornbread.
+- Taste and adjust seasoning to your liking.
+Serve with cornbread or beer bread if desired.

 You can cook the beans for as little as 30 minutes, but the extra time makes them extra creamy and delicious.
 We think it's worth the extra time.